David Avnir: Dissipative structures

 This early work focused on the origin of patterns and structures which form as a result of reactions that solutions of chemicals undergo.
 Dissipative structures, as such structures are called, have been found for a wide array of different reactions.

+Astrochemistry and geochemistry

+Recent activity includes also topics in astrochemistry and geochemistry, particularly chirality aspects.
+Examples include an analysis of potential chirality indicators of extraterrestrial life; a detailed analysis of the correlation between aqueous alteration of meteorites and the enantiomeric excess of amino acids found in them; and a comprehensive review of chiral minerals.

-Awards and recognitions
+Awards and recognition

-Kaye Award for Applied Research (1998), The First Mehrotra Foundation Lecture (1998), Award Lecture of the Div. of Colloid and Surface Chem. of the Chemical Society of Japan, (1998), The Kolthoff Award of the Technion – Israel Institute of Technology, (2004), The Benjamin H. Birstein Chair in Chemistry (2007), Special issue of Journal of Sol-Gel Science and Technology, honoring Prof. Avnir (2009), Member of the Academia Europaea (2009), The Israel Chemical Society Prize (2011), Life-time Achievement Award of the International Sol-Gel Society (2013), A collection of articles themed on "Hybrid Materials" dedicated to D. Avnir: Nanoscale, (2014), Fellow of the International Sol-Gel Society (2018), Distinguished Scientist, The Chinese Academy of Sciences (2018).
+Kaye Award for Applied Research (1998), The First Mehrotra Foundation Lecture (1998), Award Lecture of the Div. of Colloid and Surface Chem. of the Chemical Society of Japan, (1998), The Kolthoff Award of the Technion – Israel Institute of Technology, (2004), The Benjamin H. Birstein Chair in Chemistry (2007), Special issue of Journal of Sol-Gel Science and Technology, honoring Prof. Avnir (2009), Member of the Academia Europaea (2009), The Israel Chemical Society Prize (2011), Life-time Achievement Award of the International Sol-Gel Society (2013), A collection of articles themed on "Hybrid Materials" dedicated to D. Avnir: Nanoscale, (2014), Fellow of the International Sol-Gel Society (2018), Distinguished Scientist, The Chinese Academy of Sciences (2018), Israel Chemical Society Gold Medal (2024).